BRIDGES TO INCLUSION

-Creating pathways of empowerment through education
+Creating pathways of empowerment for individuals with disabilities

 Dr. Sofia Vergara